 Although yoga has been practiced in some form for millennia, we are just beginning to understand these mechanisms from a Western scientific perspective.
 A tool applied in one area (say, a breathing practice) can profoundly affect a completely different area of the body or the mind.
 Researchers think this works partly because of yoga's ability to regulate the nervous system and possibly to affect the way the brain processes information.

 Meet Your Yoga Therapist

 Jen Akob is a C-IAYT (Certified Yoga Therapist) through the International Association of Yoga Therapists, a 500-hour Registered Yoga Teacher through Yoga Alliance.
 She has been teaching yoga since 2014.
-She has over 900 hours of training and over 1000 hours of teaching classes and private yoga sessions.
+She has over 1000 hours of training and over 1000 hours of teaching classes and private yoga sessions.
 She opened Peaceful Yoga studio in Brodheadsville, PA in 2018.
 She is also a Master's Level Clinical Mental Health Counselor with over 15 years of clinical experience.
 She received her M.Ed. from Florida Atlantic University in 2001.
 She received her 500 hour training from The Yoga Loft in Bethlehem in 2017.
 And in 2020 she received her yoga therapy certification from Spanda Yoga Movement Therapy.